amoooooo/TestTemplate/README.md

-## MythicalTemplate
+## MatchaTemplate
-Template mod to automatically set up new Kotlin projects for MythicalNetwork Fabric mods.
+A template repo & buildscript to automatically set up new Kotlin projects for Match!MC Fabric mods.